 Called the staff of life, bread is a significant part of the American diet.
 It’s the go-to food, a staple on the table.
 Toast for breakfast.
-Sandwich for lunch.
+Rye or pumpernickel sandwiches for lunch.
 Croutons on your salad.
 Rolls with your dinner.

 Light in texture, this is the perfect everyday bread for breakfast and sandwiches.
 This recipe takes only a few minutes to put together in a stand mixer.
 For maximum yeast rise, have all ingredients at room temperature.